germeeai/aie7-v2/01_Prompt Engineering and Prototyping Best Practices/Activities.md

 Aspect Tested:
 Ability to change tone, language skills
 I used the creative story about a robot finding friendship in an unexpected place.
 The LLM used more formal words, but kept it creative.

+🧑‍🤝‍🧑❓ Discussion Question #1:

+What are some limitations of vibe checking as an evaluation tool?
+1. Subjective, as it is based on the person doing the vibe checking
+2. Not scalable
+3. No clear criteria and objective metrics